egress-caulk/hitchens/_posts/2023-2-14-ballad-on-leaving-a-voyage-of-tianmu-mountain-in-a-dream.md

 dates: 701 - 762
 categories: li-bai
 ---
-In this poem, the great master Li Bai reflects on an unforgettable dream he once had<!--more-->, and then pauses to reflect on the nature of happiness.
+The great master Li Bai reflects on an unforgettable dream he once had<!--more-->, and then pauses to reflect on the nature of happiness.
 This poem is widely considered to be one of his masterpieces.

 <br>